LeBron James signs massive free agent deal with Los Angeles Lakers

 The 33-year-old James, one of the greatest players in the NBA, is coming off a season in which he reached his eighth straight championship series.
 He is the first player to do so in half a century.

-Last season, his 15th as a professional, James averaged 27 points, seven rebounds and seven assists per game while playing in all 82 regular season games.
+Last season, his 15th as a professional, James averaged 28 points, nine rebounds and nine assists per game while playing in all 82 regular season contests.
 In the playoffs, James was even better, averaging 34 points, nine rebounds and nine assists per game as the Cavaliers reached the NBA Finals before being swept by the Golden State Warriors.

 During his second stint with the team that drafted him in 2003, James led the Cavaliers to the Finals in all four seasons.
 His team lost three of their four matchups against the Warriors, but their seven-game victory in 2016 brought the city of Cleveland its first professional sports championship since 1964.